 From the setting of the table to the evening's conclusion, the seder is full of opportunities to tell the Passover story in song.
 In the Reform Haggadah The Open Door we read, "year after year, the words and songs of the Haggadah draw us back...
 Over the centuries, new words of song and praise have been added to the ritual, lengthening and enhancing the seder."

 Passover songs are essential to enhancing the seder while supporting a structure that leads us from one part of the seder to the next.
 They reinforce our memories not only of the Exodus story, but also of celebrations throughout the years with relatives and friends, in our own homes or as guests, and at communal gatherings.
 Whether you are young, old, or somewhere in between, there's a Passover melody for you to enjoy.

 Kadeish Urchatz serves as a “table of contents” for the evening's activities.
 From the initial Kiddush blessing to the eating of ritual foods to the telling of the Exodus story this straightforward melody lists the “menu” for the event in a way that all can understand, describing the steps in the order in which they're taken.

 Ha Lachma Anya

 We say thanks for all of the many gifts and good things that God has done for us.
-In this popular tune, we go down the list of things the Jewish people can be thankful for.
+In one of the most well-known melodies, we go down the list of things our people can be thankful for.
 And for each item on the list we assert, Dayenu, "[If Only This Had Happened,] It Would Have Been Enough for Us."
-Along with the familiar folk tune are contemporary versions like this one from Eric Komar and this one from The Fountainheads.

-Audrey Merwin edits Reform Voices of Torah, the Monday edition of Ten Minutes of Torah and is a member of the communications group at the Union for Reform Judaism.
+Audrey Merwin edits Reform Voices of Torah, the Monday edition of Ten Minutes of Torah and is a member of the communications group at the Union for Reform Judaism (URJ).